amdonham/DropGrade/source/readme.txt

 This is where our source code will go.
-Open this folder as the project root in intelliJ to edit it.